“Working to create a more just and peaceful world for ALL”-YWAM’s bridge to the United Nations

 The work of CIJR is expressed through

 We seek to increase awareness and understanding on issues of injustice in the world.
-We study the Bible to stimulate critical thinking as to be able to respond to topics in a more effective way.
+We study the Bible to stimulate critical thinking to be able to respond to topics in a more effective way.
 We believe God will grant us His wisdom to suggest solutions to decision makers.

 We are a bridge to the UN for grassroots practitioners in YWAM to engage in advocacy.
 We network and partner with others, run training programs and events trying to equip and mobilise people into matters of justice and reconciliation.
 We believe, God can use us to influence our society.